 Celtic Ireland, the time between the Bronze Age and before the coming of Christianity in the 4th century AD, is often looked on as something of a golden age in Irish history.
-At this time, the island was home to a rich and flourishing culture with legendary sagas, beautiful metalwork, and a rich oral literature of poetry and history.
+At this time, the island was home to a rich and flourishing culture with legendary sagas, beautiful metalwork, and rich oral literature of poetry and history.

 The language spoken across the island at this time was ancient Gaelic.
-Because the language shares its roots with Welsh, Breton and Cornish (among others), the culture of the island at this time as ‘celtic’.
+Because the language shares its roots with Welsh, Breton, and Cornish (among others), the culture of the island at this time was ‘celtic’.
 The Celtic culture of Ireland was not exactly the same as that of the Central European Celts (Keltoi), but it did share many similarities such as a tribal social organization, use of intricate knotwork designs in jewelry, and a preference for oral heritage instead of written books.

 Life in Celtic Ireland

 People in Celtic Ireland were not organized into a single nation.
 Rather, the island was inhabited by a patchwork of tribes who were ruled by chieftains.
 The clan, or extended family, was the basic unit of social organization.
 The people of Celtic Ireland had a common system of laws known as Brehon Law.
-These laws were memorized by the seanachie, the poets and historians of Ireland; they would then recite relevant passages of law to the chieftains when they needed to pass judgment on a dispute.
+These laws were memorized by the seanachie, the poets, and historians of Ireland; they would then recite relevant passages of law to the chieftains when they needed to pass judgment on a dispute.

 Women held a high status in Celtic Ireland.
 Ancient tales from this era tell of women going to war alongside their men.
 Women also had a lot of control over who they married, if they wanted to get married at all.
-The ancient custom of hand-fasting meant that couples who intended to marry would live together for a year first; at the end of the year either party could dissolve the relationship.
+The ancient custom of hand-fasting meant that couples who intended to marry would live together for a year first; at the end of the year, either party could dissolve the relationship.

 The Celtic peoples of Ireland lived in fortified wooden dwellings known as ‘raths’.
 A rath was usually surrounded by a circular fence.
 If attacked, the family could protect themselves, as well as their livestock and other goods inside the fence.
-There are still many place names in Ireland today which begin with ‘rath’ or ‘ra’, and if you see a very regular circle of trees in Ireland, there is a good chance they are growing where a rath used to be.
+There are still many place names in Ireland today that begin with ‘rath’ or ‘ra’, and if you see a very regular circle of trees in Ireland, there is a good chance they are growing where a rath used to be.

 Cattle were extremely important to the livelihood and economy of Celtic Ireland.
 Wealth was counted exchanged and stolen in the form of cows.
 One of the most famous tales of ancient Ireland, the Tain Bo Cualaigne, centers on a series of battles for ownership of the greatest bull in Ireland.